MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     dotnet build
     ```

-    Address any compilation errors that may have been introduced during the refactoring process.
+    Address any compilation errors that might have been introduced during the refactoring process.

 1. Run the performance test suite.